 - Increased interest income.
 With compound interest, your earnings are being increased exponentially, as each month the interest is being calculated on a slightly higher balance.

 - Lower rates.
-The drawback to earning compound interest is that the annual rates are not usually as high as accounts like term deposits, where your money is locked into an account for a set period.
+The annual rates are usually not as high as accounts like term deposits, where your money is locked into an account for a set period.

 - Accessibility.
-For some Australians, having open access to your savings is a discouragement, as you can easily dip into it for daily needs, causing you to lose a portion of your interest earnings.
+For some Australians, having open access to your savings isn't ideal, as you can easily dip into it for daily needs, causing you to lose a portion of your interest earnings.

 Frequently asked questions

 Bendigo Bank Reward Saver

 Read Finder's review of the Bendigo Bank Reward Saver.
 Learn how you can earn the maximum bonus interest rate with this account.

 Finder crunched the numbers on Australia's household spending statistics and found NT households are the nation's biggest spenders.

 Savings account statistics 2023